Epistimio/orion/docs/src/user/pytorch.rst

       -n stringID, --name stringID
                             experiment's unique name; (default: None - specified either here or in a config)
+      -u USER, --user USER  user associated to experiment's unique name; (default:
-      -c path-to-config, --config path-to-config
+                            $USER - can be overriden either here or in a config) -c path-to-config, --config path-to-config
                             user provided orion configuration file
       --max-trials #        number of trials to be completed for the experiment.